 Watching Maine’s Night Sky

-Maine’s view of the cosmos is so spectacular, NASA partners with the Jordan Planetarium at the University of Maine.
-Founded in 1954, the planetarium isn’t just for experts: Visit any clear Friday and Saturday night for free telescope viewings and family star shows.
-Other amateur observatories that welcome visitors are the Blueberry Pond Observatory just north of Bradbury Mountain State Park and the Astronomical Society of Northern New England’s observatory in Kennebunk.
+You can study the cosmos at the Emera Astronomy Center and Jordan Planetarium at the University of Maine in Orono.
+Visit for star shows or telescope viewings.
+Other observatories and planetariums that welcome visitors include the Blueberry Pond Observatory, just north of Bradbury Mountain State Park; the Southworth Planetarium at the University of Southern Maine in Portland; and the Astronomical Society of Northern New England’s observatory in Kennebunk.